crocs-muni/usable-cert-validation/_guides/gnutls_ocsp-stapling.md

 ## 1. Enable OCSP-Stapling

 This step must be performed before the TLS Handshake.
-With this API call, client will request OCSP response from the server during the TLS handshake.
+With this API call, the client will request an OCSP response from the server during the TLS handshake.
 Status request TLS extension is used.

 ```c
 /* Enable OCSP-Stapling, using TLS extension. */